Staff Privacy Notice

 In some cases, the organisation collects personal data about you from third parties, such as references supplied by former employers, information from employment background check providers, information from credit reference agencies and information from criminal records checks permitted by law.

-Data is stored in a range of different places, including in your personnel file, in the organisation's HR management systems and in other IT systems (including the organisation's email system).
+Data is stored in a range of different places, including in your personnel file, in the organisation's HR management systems and in other IT systems.

 Why does the organisation process personal data?

-The organisation needs to process data to enter into an employment contract with you and to meet its obligations under your employment contract.
-For example, it needs to process your data to provide you with an employment contract, to pay you in accordance with your employment contract and to administer pension entitlements.
+The organisation needs to process your data in order to enter into an employment contract with you and to meet its obligations under employment law.
+This includes paying you your salary and administering pensions etc.

-In other cases, the organisation has a legitimate interest in processing personal data before, during and after the end of the employment relationship.
+In other cases, the organisation has a legitimate interest in processing personal data before, during and after termination of your employment.
 Processing employee data allows the organisation to:

 - maintain accurate and up-to-date employment records and contact details (including details of who to contact in the event of an emergency), and records of employee contractual and statutory rights;